-The design of the museum features the region's north light as an important aspect of the building, which provides inspiration both for the visitors and the artists.
-A unique silhouette with an animated roofscape lends an attractive appeal to the museum and allows it to create a distinct identity among the areas commercial and residential establishments.
+The design of the museum features the region’s north light as an important aspect of the building, which provides inspiration both for the visitors and the artists.
+A unique silhouette with an animated roofscape lends an attractive appeal to the museum and allows it to create a distinct identity among the areas of commercial and residential establishments.

 Designed as a place of meeting and social gatherings, the building will act as an active social condenser, promoting interactions.
 The entry of the museum will be an open setting that will welcome visitors into the world-class contemporary architecture.

 The form of the building imbibes the traditional Baltic architecture and is visually similar to a plain wooden house, which has been modified into an institutional architecture.
-The museum is designed to be a home for the art collection, while being open to visitors for cultural and civic exchange.
+The museum is designed to be a home for the art collection while being open to visitors for cultural and civic exchange.

 To cater to a wide array of artwork, the museum features flexible spaces varying from small, chapel-like spaces for intimate works to more expansive areas for displaying larger exhibits.
 It also includes a number of places for holding public gatherings and events.

 A large auditorium and atrium in the building are accessible via a sloped plaza outside the museum that connects to sliding doors.
 The space created between the museum’s interior and exterior is large enough to be used as a performance area for special events.